Faradar/Helion-Website/README.md

 - The races and character pages are rather similar to each other and lack a distinguishing feature.

 To do:
-- Incorporate some animations.
+- Incorporate more SEO practices
-- Incorporate SASS.
+- Make the code more efficient.

 ## Acknowledgements